 Selina Tobaccowala, their former CTO and President who led the global expansion efforts, noted that building internationalization right into the payment systems remained a key building block.
 “Regardless of the payment service providers you use today, you’re going to have to use a different one for other countries.”

 She goes on to add, “This sounds easy enough, but it requires abstracting payments in your app so you can connect to a different PSP later.
 If you think about it early enough, you can create the abstract layer and avoid rebuilding your entire checkout system.”

 With the capacity to handle multiple payment gateways, accurate calculation of country-wise taxes, and accounting integrations, Chargebee already lets you achieve this abstraction.

-But there’s been a long-sought, missing piece to this abstraction, and that gets remedied today.
-We’re glad to introduce Multi-currency Pricing support.
-Now you can sell from Anchorage to Canberra in Australian Dollars, from Toulouse to Saint Petersburg in Russian Ruble, and so on.
+But with a more powerful feature like Multi-currency Pricing support, you can sell from Anchorage to Canberra in Australian Dollars, from Toulouse to Saint Petersburg in Russian Ruble, and so on.
 You can accept over 100+ currencies, and manage all your subscriptions within one dashboard.

 You can eat a chocolate chip cookie, while enabling multi-currency.

 It’s that simple.
 Learn how to setup multi-currency for your business with Chargebee.

 One of the most frustrating challenges faced by SaaS companies and e-commerce stores is shopping cart and pricing page abandonment.

 When industry abandonment rates can be as high as 90%, it’s infuriating to think that you could be generating 10x as much revenue if every single website visitor who added something to their cart or visited your pricing page actually went through with the purchase.